 Pita Bread also is known as pocket bread and made with white or whole wheat flour.
 Pita can be cut into wedges and served with meals or appetizers, especially dips, or is halved crosswise, and the resulting pockets may be filled with various vegetables, salads to make a sandwich.
 We love to serve it with traditional hummus, fresh herbs, and cucumbers.
 Pitas are pretty amazing just warm from the oven with a drizzle of your favorite oil.

 Makes: 10 pitas

-- 3 1/2 cups all-purpose flour, plus extra for dusting
+- 3 1/2 cups white wheat, plus extra for dusting

 - 1 tsp sugar